-You upload your resume, Workday autofills the application, and then the education section falls apart.
 Your school won't come up in the search.
 The degree dropdown doesn't have your degree.
-Fields that autofilled look scrambled or half-empty, and the form won't let you continue.
+Autofilled fields look scrambled, and the form won't let you continue.
+It feels like Workday is broken — it almost never is.

 "My school doesn't come up in the search"

-The school search matches text literally, and official institution names are often not what people type.
+The search matches text literally, and official institution names often aren't what people type.
 Try:

 - Dropping "The".
-"The Ohio State University" may be listed with or without it.
+"The Ohio State University" may be filed under O, not T.

 - The system name.
 Some lists use "University of North Carolina at Chapel Hill," others "UNC Chapel Hill."

 - Punctuation variants.
-"Texas A&M" vs "Texas A and M" — hyphens and ampersands trip up literal matching constantly.
+"Texas A&M" vs "Texas A and M" — ampersands and hyphens break literal matching constantly.

-If it's genuinely absent, most configurations let you continue with your school as typed text — but be aware it's being saved as text, not as a matched entry (more on why that matters below).
+If it's genuinely absent, most configurations let you continue with your school as typed text — but it saves as text, not a matched entry, which matters for the reason below.

 "Autofill filled my education in wrong"

-Resume parsing inside Workday is imperfect, and education sections are where it fails most — especially resumes with two-column layouts or education formatted as a table.
-Common symptoms: school name split across two fields, degree in the field-of-study slot, duplicate half-filled entries.
+Workday's resume parser fails most often on education, especially two-column layouts and education formatted as a table.
+Typical symptoms: school name split across two fields, degree landing in the field-of-study slot, duplicate half-filled entries.

-Don't patch the broken entries one field at a time.
-Delete them entirely and re-add each school manually.
-It's faster and avoids leftover fragments in fields you can't see.
+Don't patch the broken entries field by field.
+Delete them and re-add each school manually — it's faster and avoids leftover fragments in fields you can't see.

 "My degree isn't in the dropdown"

-Degree lists differ per company just like school lists.
-One company lists "B.S.", another "Bachelor of Science", another "Bachelor's Degree."
-Search for one word of it ("bachelor") and pick the variant they use.
+Degree lists vary by company just like school lists: "B.S." at one, "Bachelor of Science" at another, "Bachelor's Degree" at a third.
+Search a single word ("bachelor") and pick their variant.
 The label doesn't need to match your diploma — it needs to match their list.

 "My field of study isn't listed"

-When a field can't be matched to the company's list, your education saves as freeform text.
+When a field can't be matched, your education saves as freeform text.
 The form accepts it, the application submits fine, and you never see a warning — but recruiter filters and candidate searches run on the structured values, not the text.
-An unmatched education entry means a recruiter filtering for your degree may simply never see you.
+An unmatched entry means a recruiter filtering for your degree may never see you.

 How ZippyElf helps

-ZippyElf does the list-matching for you before you apply.
-Upload your resume PDF, paste the job URL, and we look up that company's actual school, degree, and field-of-study values — then give you a clean text version of your resume with your education matched to exactly what their portal expects.
+ZippyElf does the list-matching before you apply.
+Upload your resume, paste the job URL, and we look up that company's actual school, degree, and field-of-study values — then hand you a clean text version with your education matched to exactly what their portal expects.
+Worth it once; worth a lot more across the fifteen-odd applications in a typical search.